dupdob/AocAutomaton/README.md

 It will:
 - create an instance of your solving logic
 - fetch your specific input data (and cache them)
-- tests your logic against sample/test data you may have provided (usually by copy pasting from the day's puzzle)
+- tests your logic against sample/test data you may have provided (usually by copy-pasting from the day's puzzle)
 - if tests are not ok, it will stop.
 Otherwise
 - runs your solving logic against your private input
 - submit the answer to the AoC site